m50/ha-fallback-conversation/README.md

-# ha-fallback-conversation
+# Fallback Conversation Agent

-HomeAssistant Assist Fallback Conversation Agent
+This is a custom component of Home Assistant.